MetOffice/PyPRECIS/README.md

 [5](notebooks/worksheet5.ipynb) | <li>Have an appreciation for working with daily model data</li><li>Understand how to calculate some useful climate extremes statistics</li><li>Be aware of some coding stratagies for dealing with large data sets</li></ul>
 [6](notebooks/worksheet6.ipynb) | An extended coding exercise designed to allow you to put everything you've learned into practise

-Additional tutorials specific to the CSSP 20th Century reanalysis datasets:
+Additional tutorials specific to the CSSP 20th Century reanalysis dataset:

 Worksheet | Aims
 :----: | -----------